 - (1) Operational and long-term inspecting, testing, and monitoring of the site, including remaining surface facilities and wells. - (2) Remediation of mechanical problems associated with remaining wells and surface infrastructure. - (3) Repairing mechanical leaks at the site. - (4) Plugging and abandoning remaining wells or conversion for use as observation wells. - (5) (a) Administration of this Chapter by the commissioner in an amount not to exceed seven hundred fifty thousand dollars each fiscal year. - (b) The Oil and Gas Regulatory Fund created by R.S.
 30:21 may be used for the administration of this Chapter as authorized by this Paragraph until June 30, 2014.
-Any such payments from the Oil and Gas Regulatory Fund shall be repaid from the Carbon Dioxide Storage Trust Fund by June 30, 2018. - (6) Payment of fees and costs associated with the administration of the fund or site-specific accounts. - (7) Payment of fees and costs associated with the acquisition of appropriate insurance for future storage facility liability if it should become available, either commercially or through government funding.
+Any such payments from the Oil and Gas Regulatory Fund shall be repaid from the Carbon Dioxide Storage Trust Fund by June 30, 2018. - (6) Payment of fees and costs associated with the administration of the fund or site-specific accounts.

+(7) Payment of fees and costs associated with the acquisition of appropriate insurance for future storage facility liability if it should become available, either commercially or through government funding.

 Proposed law retains present law in part and removes authorization for the commissioner to use up to \$750,000 per year in the administration of this Chapter.
-Further removes the authority of the commissioner to use the Oil and Gas Regulatory Fund for the administration of this Chapter.
+Further removes a provision that is no longer applicable that gave the commissioner the authority to use the Oil and Gas Regulatory Fund for the administration of present law.